-The Land Between is building the capacity for inclusive governance across the region.
-We are focused on developing relationships and sharing knowledge with resource users so that we can all better steward our land and our communities.
+The Land Between is, as always, dedicated to and focused on developing grassroots leadership and capacity.
+We are building the platforms to cultivate relationships and together to find solutions.
+Land Knowledge Circles are for resource users (anglers, hunters, farmers, beekeepers, hikers, bikers, kayakers, garlic growers, etc.) to share their knowledge and testimonies of what is is occurring on the land, so that we can all better understand the changes happening in our landscapes, and perhaps find ways forward to better steward our land and our communities.
+These circles are open to the public but this is not a venue for politicians.
 This project is being delivered in partnership with key heritage partners of Curve Lake First Nation and Hastings Stewardship Council, and with the support of the Ontario Ministry of Citizenship and Immigration.
 The project is timely, as the world faces increasing issues affecting our land and democracies.

 See the press release below: